nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Set an alias for an existing command word so that the alias can also be used to trigger the command.<br>
 Format: `alias ALIAS \for COMMAND_WORD`

-> `ALIAS` should be a string without spaces, underscors are suggested to replace spaces.
+> `ALIAS` should be a string without spaces, underscores are suggested to replace spaces.

 Examples:
 * `alias list_tags \for list_tag`

 ### Exiting the program : `exit`